 The people of Winstead United Methodist Church in Wilson, N.C., decided that they wanted a way to "do something tangible and memorable to witness to Jesus on Easter weekend," explained the Rev. Paul Dunham.
 Every year, they place a cross display on their expansion property nearby.
 Over the past several years, carrying the crosses to the property and displaying them had grown into a meaningful tradition.

-Last year, they decided to make it a community event by collaborating with 10 other churches in town.
+One year, they decided to make it a community event by collaborating with 10 other churches in town.
 They began at the AME Zion building downtown and carried the crosses 10 miles through town to the display on the expansion property.
 Once everyone arrived and placed the crosses, members from the participating churches had a joint worship service.

 Not only did people involved in the carrying participate in the service, but people who saw the crosses being carried pulled in and joined the moving service.
 Dunham said the event had a huge impact on the community.

 2. Have an Easter basket food pantry giveaway.

 Over several months, the people at another local church collected traditional items for Easter baskets.
 They shopped at thrift stores for baskets and collected new stuffed animals from friends and neighbors.
 Sunday school classes donated candy, and the church chipped in to buy Easter grass and coloring books with the Easter story.